Analytic Number Theory

 We start by giving two proofs of the infinitude of primes.
 The methods are elementary but poor in that they do not tell us the truth of how many primes there are.
 Stronger tools are introduced, improving the results until we can give a proof of the Prime Number Theorem.

-- will be able to utilise the correspondence between the product of Dirichlet series and convolution of arithmetic functions to factor multiplicative functions and then calculate their averages,
+- utilise the correspondence between the product of Dirichlet series and convolution of arithmetic functions to factor multiplicative functions and then calculate their averages,

 - prove some analytic properties of the Riemann zeta function, including an analytic continuation, a zero-free region, and estimates on the growth of the zeta function,

 Assessment Further Information